 The first conservation easement restricting land use on a remediated Indian-owned property was recorded with the BIA Land, Title and Records Office in 2018.
-In 2019, BIA, Quapaw Nation and EPA will work together on recording conservation easements at three other Indian-owned properties.
+In 2019, BIA, the Quapaw Nation and EPA worked together to record conservation easements at three other tribally-owned properties at the Site.

-Establish Quapaw Nation Land Use Control Authority.
+Establish Quapaw Nation Land Use Control.